Gaussian Process Surrogate Models for Neural Networks: Experiments

 \textcite{rahaman19a} demonstrated that deep \glspl{relu-nn} exhibit \emph{spectral bias}, the preference to learn lower frequencies in the target function before higher frequencies.
 To demonstrate this, the authors studied the Fourier spectrum of \glspl{relu-nn} fit to a sum of sinusoidal functions of varying frequencies.
-In this section, we take an alternative approach: We learn kernels from \gls{nn} predictions at various stages of training and demonstrate that the evolution of these learned kernels captures the spectral bias.
+We take an alternative approach, learning kernels from \gls{nn} predictions at various stages of training.
+We show that these learned kernels capture the spectral bias.